What to Know About Federal Tax Incentives for Pre-Owned Clean Energy Vehicles

 • All other taxpayers - $75,000

-• The vehicle’s first transfer of ownership qualifies for the credit, in other words the vehicle’s second owner is eligible to claim the credit.
+• The vehicle’s first transfer of ownership qualifies for the credit, meaning only the vehicle’s second owner is eligible to claim the credit.

 • The taxpayer may only claim the credit once every three years.

-What are the differences between the Pre-Owned Vehicle Credit and the Clean Vehicle Credit?
+What are the differences between the Pre-Owned and New Clean Vehicle Credits?

-Both the Pre-Owned Clean Vehicle Credit and Clean Vehicle Credit have sales price and taxpayer income limitations although the thresholds for pre-owned clean vehicles are lower.
+Both credits have sales price and taxpayer income limitations although the thresholds for pre-owned clean vehicles are lower.
 Unlike the new vehicle credit, the credit for pre-owned vehicles does not have manufacturing or component requirements; however, it does restrict the purchaser and where a qualifying vehicle can be purchased.

 What are the next steps for the Pre-Owned Clean Vehicle Credit?